Didn’t hit the Powerball jackpot? Your ticket may still be a winner. Here’s how

 While everyone plays for the top prize, there are eight other ways in which you can win while playing Powerball.
 In fact, your chances of winning any prize are 1 in 24.87.

-The smallest prize available is $4.
-To win this, you need to match the red Powerball number, or match one white ball number and the Powerball number.
+The most minor prize available is $4.
+To win this, you must match the red Powerball number or one white ball number and the Powerball number.
 If you opted into Power Play when buying your ticket, your prize could grow to as much as $40.

 A Power Play, which costs an extra $1 per play, can increase your non-jackpot prize by 2, 3, 4, 5, or 10 times.
 The multiplier is randomly selected before each drawing, and the 10X multiplier is only available when the jackpot is advertised at $150 million or less.